ashari0831/HuffmanEncoder/README.md

 # Making Huffman Tree with java and compress a text file
 ## Overview
-This app is created for my university project and it includes Huffman Tree code which help us to compress text files.
+This app is created for compressing and decompressing text and it includes Huffman Tree code which help us to compress text files.

 ## Features
 - This app get your text file address and compress it into a .cmp file.